 <p class="location">Stewartbury, AA</p>

-Next, you’ll learn how to narrow down this output to access only the text content you’re interested in.
+Next, you’ll learn how to narrow down this output to access only the text content that you’re interested in.

 Extract Text From HTML Elements